xamry/notes/Data Engineering/OLAP.md

 Relational OLAP is a type of analytical processing that leverages the capabilities of a RDBMS to perform OLAP tasks.

 ### HOLAP
+HOLAP is the product of the attempt to incorporate the best features of MOLAP and ROLAP into a single architecture.
+HOLAP systems store larger quantities of detailed data in the relational tables while the aggregations are stored in the pre-calculated cubes.

 ### DOLAP